 - (1) IPAs may be placed on restriction based on the OSA's review of the firm profile and deficiency considerations as described below.
 Restriction may take the form of limiting either the type of engagements or the number of audit contracts, or both, that the IPA may hold.
 The OSA may impose a corrective action plan associated with the restriction.
 The restriction remains in place until the OSA notifies the IPA that the restriction has been modified or removed.
-The deficiency considerations include, but are not necessarily limited to: - (a) failure to submit reports in accordance with report due dates provided in Subsection A of 2.2.2.9 NMAC, or the terms of their individual agency contract(s); - (b) failure to submit late report notification letters in accordance with Subsection A of 2.2.2.9 NMAC: - (c) failure to comply with this rule; - (d) poor quality reports as determined by the OSA: - (e) poor quality working papers as determined by the OSA; - (f) a peer review rating of "pass with deficiencies" with the deficiencies being related to governmental audits;

-(g) failure to contract through the OSA for New Mexico governmental audits or entrance conferences, progress meetings or exit conferences after receipt of related notification from the OSA;
+The deficiency considerations include, but are not necessarily limited to: - (a) failure to submit reports in accordance with report due dates provided in Subsection A of 2.2.2.9 NMAC, or the terms of their individual agency contract(s); - (b) failure to submit late report notification letters in accordance with Subsection A - of 2.2.2.9 NMAC; - (c) failure to comply with this rule; - (d) poor quality reports as determined by the OSA; - (e) poor quality working papers as determined by the OSA; - (f) a peer review rating of "pass with deficiencies" with the deficiencies being related to governmental audits; - (g) failure to contract through the OSA for New Mexico governmental audits or - AUP engagements; - (h) failure to inform agency in prior years that the IPA is restricted: - (i) failure to comply with the confidentiality requirements of this rule; - (j) failure to invite the state auditor or the auditor's designee to engagement entrance conferences, progress meetings or exit conferences after receipt of related notification from the OSA;